TheJelmega/prog-lang/design/README.md

 `:`         | `lib.xn` or `main.xn`            | `mod foo;`
 `:.foo`     | `foo/mod.xn` or `foo.xn`         | `mod bar;`
 `:.foo.bar` | `foo/bar/mod.xn` or `boo/bar.xn` |

+Only module that are at a file's root level or are only nested within other modules may refer to external files

 ### 7.1.3.
 Path attribute [↵](#71-module-item-)